jharwell/sierra/docs/src/tutorials/plugin/platform/index.rst

          It is used in stage 1 to define the shell commands per-experimental run.
 These are cmds which need to be run before an experimental run, the cmds to actually execute the experimental run, and any post-run cleanup cmds before the next run is started for this platform.
+The generated cmds are written to a text file that GNU parallel (or some other engine of your choice) will run in stage 2.

       .. tab:: ExpShellCmdsGenerator

          This class is optional.
 If it is defined, it should conform to :class:`~sierra.core.experiment.bindings.IExpShellCmdsGenerator`.

-         It is used in stage 1 to generate shell commands per-experiment.
-This includes cmds to run prior to any experimental run being executed, the cmd(s) to run the experiment, and any post-experiment cleanup cmds before the next experiment is executed for this platform.
+         It is used in stage 2 to execute shell commands per-experiment previously written to a text file using GNU parallel (or some other engine of your choice).
+This includes cmds to run prior to any experimental run being executed and any post-experiment cleanup cmds before the next experiment is executed for this platform.

+         ..
+IMPORTANT:: The result of ``exec_exp_cmds()`` for platforms plugins is ignored, because it doesn't make sense: execution environments execute experiments (DUH).

 #.
 In ``plugin.py``, you may define ``exec_env_check()`` to check the software
    environment (envvars, PATH, etc.) for this platform plugin prior to